christiankaylanUW/wa-ferry-traffic-map/README.md

 ## Acknowledgments
 This project was created by **Nancy Nguyen**, **Mohaned Abdullatef Ibrahim**, **Christian Alviz**, **Will Senenko**, and **Micah Santos**, with guidance from **Dr. Bo Zhao** and **Hudson Dougan**.
-Data for the project was drawn from WSDOT’s open ferry terminal and route datasets, their ferry schedule API, and WSDOT’s ArcGIS REST Service Directory.
+Data for the project was drawn from WSDOT’s open ferry terminal and route datasets and their ferry terminals and vessels API.

 ---

 ## AI Use Disclosure
 - ChatGPT was used to debug the Mapbox basemap when a layer was not loading correctly.
 - ChatGPT generated the custom SVG ferry icon used for the moving markers and favicon.
 - ChatGPT was referenced to create a structural skeleton for the `about.html` page; however, all written content was original.
+- ChatGPT was used to generate code for the animation function
+- ChatGPT was used to generate a template for credits in the about section